 - $30,500 surety bond from a licensed California business

 If you drive an unregistered vehicle or vehicle with a suspended registration, you are subject to:

-Compensatory damages are intended to compensate a plaintiff for his or her losses after a personal injury case.
-In general, a plaintiff must prove he or she was harmed or injured in order to be entitled to damages.
+Compensatory damages are intended to compensate a plaintiff for their losses after a personal injury case.
+In order to be entitled to damages, a plaintiff must prove they were harmed or injured.
 If an individual did not sustain any injuries, there will typically be no need for any damages.

 Broadly speaking, compensatory damages can be divided in either of the two following categories: